microsoft/sudo/README.md

 for Windows allows users to run elevated commands directly from unelevated terminal windows.

-The "Inbox" version of sudo is available for Windows 11 builds 26045 and later.
+The built-in (“Inbox”) version of Sudo is available starting from Windows 11 build 26045.
 If you're on an Insiders build with sudo, you can enable it in the Windows Settings app, on the "Developer Features" page.